 End of life

-- Over the last decade, South Australia's infant mortality rate has been trending down to 2.6 infant deaths per 1,000 live births.
+- South Australia's infant mortality rate is 3.1 infant deaths per 1,000 live births.
 Infant mortality is defined as deaths of persons aged under one year of age.

 - Due to the extremely small numbers involved, child mortality (deaths of persons aged 1-4 years) is not reported in State of Our Health.

-- Overall, the top three leading causes of death in South Australia are: heart disease, cancer (of digestive organs) and organic mental disorders.
+- Overall, the top three leading causes of death in South Australia are: cancer, circulatory diseases and respiratory diseases.

 - Leading causes of death vary with age group, but for the younger population, between the ages of 15 and 44 years, the leading cause of death is intentional self-harm.